 Fabric7 Linux application servers

 One company that is following Weiss' prescription is Fabric7 Systems Inc., a Mountain View, Calif., startup launched in November 2005.
 The company is targeting the enterprise market with flexible, application-focused servers running Linux.
+President and CEO Sharad Mehrotra sees Linux and Windows eventually driving Unix out of the server market and cites the former operating systems' flexibility and scalability as the key to building more simple enterprise server systems.

 "Mission-critical systems are remaining on Unix for the time being, but Fabric7 is pushing across this boundary with our Linux boxes.
 We're trying to drive this market transition," Mehrotra said.